raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

     - use python3.6 not python3.7 to support tensorflow

   * TODO
-    - load pre-train acoustic module
+    - try to train an acoustic module
     - check whether the dataset is fine
     - combine with web
-    - give the demo

   * speech model -> audio to phone-level transcription
     - acoustic module